 Skip to main content

 Offerbook lets users borrow or lend USDC peer-to-peer on Solana, using any onchain asset as collateral.
-Loans are fixed at 3 days, with no price-based liquidations and no oracles.
+Loans are currently fixed at 3 days, with no price-based liquidations and no oracles.
 This FAQ covers the most common questions.

 Assets